 While it cannot compare to the Warsaw Uprising Museum, the Praga Museum’s 3 floors have a comprehensive and innovative display and exhibit.
 I particularly love the timeline on the ground floor and the audio tidbits with voice clips from residents.

 Opening time: Tue, Weds, Fri –Sun 10:00 – 18:00; Thurs 10:00 – 20:00

 St. Florian’s Cathedral

-The distinctive church with hits 75m tall twin towers is located by the bridge that connects old town to Praga.
-The gothic revival and red brick exterior dominates the skyline – which you can also see from the belfry viewpoint at the old town.
+The distinctive church with hits 75m tall twin towers is located by the bridge that connects the old town to Praga.
+The gothic revival and red brick exterior dominate the skyline – which you can also see from the belfry viewpoint of the old town.

 Polish Vodka Museum